Iori Kogawa

-Iori Kogawa (古川 いおり, Kogawa Iori) is a Japanese for pornographic (AV) actress, pink film actress and idol.
+Iori Kogawa (古川 いおり, Kogawa Iori) is a Japanese former pornographic (AV) actress, pink film actress and idol.

+Early life and career

-Born in Osaka Prefecture in September 25, 1992, and represented by T-Powers, Kogawa made her AV debut at Soft on Demand and remained an exclusive performer at the company throughout most of her career, starring in over 200 adult films.
+Born in Osaka Prefecture on September 25, 1992, and represented by T-Powers, Kogawa made her AV debut at Soft On Demand and remained an exclusive performer at the company throughout most of her career, starring in over 200 adult films.
 While being an AV actress, she also appeared in several pink movies and was a member of the idol group Ebisu Muscats.
-In 31 December 2022, she completely retired as an AV actress, and left the office.
+On 31 December 2022, she completely retired as an AV actress and left the office.

-Biography
+Rise of popularity and recognition

-Kogawa showed off her hair nude with traditional Chinese bookbinding on the magazine Friday released on 2 November 2012, and debuted from SOD Create from "Iori Kogawa AV Debut" released on 8 November 2012.
+Kogawa showed off her hair nude on the magazine Friday released on 2 November 2012, and debuted from SOD Create from "Iori Kogawa AV Debut" released on 8 November 2012.
 Her correspondence of an unexpected shooting was taken in Guam just to take a still photo of her debut work.

 She received the 64th SOD Awards Excellence Actress Award in 2017.

-In July 2018, she entered the sexy actress popularity vote which appeared as a character of the Sega game Yakuza and was selected as 20th place and won the right to appear in Yakuza 0.
+In July 2014, she entered the sexy actress popularity vote which appeared as a character of the Sega game Yakuza and was selected as 20th place and won the right to appear in Yakuza 0.

 On 24 September 2019, she became a member of the second generation Ebisu Muscats.

 On 3 March 2017, she won the Cyzo Prize of the 2017 Adult Broadcasting Awards Grand Prix.